shuklas/resume/resume.md

 ### Flipkart (Feb, 2014 - Mar, 2017)

 #### Ecommerce: Retail Seller Inventory Management (July 2016 - Mar 2017)
-Flipkart had started with a legacy monolithic system which contained entire retail flow like product creation, attribute management, supplier management, catalog.
-Although over time, many of these features were re-architected as a separate services, the old code base was still was still used for supplier management and retail product attributes management.
-After flipkart decided to move away from marketplace to OnO model, this old system became a bottle neck.
-It was slow, unmaintainable and hard to debug.
-The system was running without any development team.
-It required an operation support engineer full time.
-I joined the newly created team to revamp the retail systems.
-Bootstrapped the team with the older system.
-Supported the old system during Big Billion day sales.
-Redesigned the system by splitting into 3 microservices.
-Implemented the new design.
-The new system was much faster processing 1M record feed files in seconds as compared to minutes earlier.
-There was no need for support engineers as the system was much stable.
+Redesigned the flipkart retail system which was on maintainance mode without any active developer.
+Deep dived into the existing architecture, onboarded a new team and redesigned the system by splitting into a microservice.
+During the re-architecture supported the legacy by fixing and mitigating issuesduring Big Billion day sales.
+The new system could processing 1M record feed file in seconds as compared to half and hour earlier.

 ##### Technologies
 Java, HBase, MySql, Elasticsearch, RabbitMQ, Apache Camel